 Slide the compressor assembly up into this space and re-install the hood support bolt.
 Now raise the compressor assembly so that you can install the provided bolt through the bracket and frame hole into the nut.
-Note that you can use a magnet to assist in holding this nut in place while you slide the bolt through.
+Note that you can use a magnet to assist in holding this nut into place will you slide the bolt through.